mattreecebentley/Windows-10-11-Simplifier/readme.md

 * Sets the Explorer ribbon to be shown by default
 * Enables PS2 mouse/keyboard support (after reboot)
 * Enables the F8-button-triggered Advanced boot menu at startup (if fast boot is disabled in UEFI)
+* Enables installation of Win11 even on older computers while preventing it from automatically upgrading to it (user choice only)
+* Stops Windows Defender from using more than 20% (average) CPU during scans
+* Changes Win10 mode to Dark while keeping apps Light (ie. custom)
 * Changes desktop background to a solid color - plum color by default (OPTIONAL)
 * Reboots once script has finished (OPTIONAL)
 * Checks disk for filesystem errors and bad sectors on the next reboot (OPTIONAL)